lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/4_Use_DeepVariant_to_perform_variant_calling.md

-# Use GCE Virtual Machines for Compute
+# Use DeepVariant to perform variant calling